 Avoiding Social Media After a DU

 Whether you have a criminal charge, need help with injury compensation, or face bankruptcy, our legal team is here to help.
-We have offices in Georgetown, DE, and Salisbury, MD, to serve Lewis, Rehoboth Beach, Fenwick Island, Ocean City, Ocean Pines, and the Delmarva areas.
+We have offices in Georgetown, DE, and Salisbury, MD, to serve New Castle, Kent, and Sussex County, Delaware, and Kent, Queen Anne's, Caroline, Talbot, Dorchester, Wicomico, Somerset, and Worcester County, Maryland, on the Eastern Shore.

 The information provided on this website is for general informational purposes only.
 It should not be considered legal advice for any specific case or situation.
 This content is not meant to create, nor does it establish, an attorney-client relationship through your receipt or viewing of it.